kawu/hhu-dl-materials-2019/backprop/README.md

 Re-implement `torch.dot` as a custom autograd function.

-**Hint**: it may be simpler to express the dot product as a composition of two more primitive functions and implement their autograd variants instead.
+**Hint**: it may be simpler to first express the dot product as a composition of two more primitive functions and implement their autograd variants instead.
+However, the dot product implemented as a primitive autograd function is more efficient.

 ### Matrix-vector product